Defense in Depth

 Short-Lived Tokens

-Socket tokens expire in 5 minutes, limiting exposure if intercepted.
+Socket tokens are short-lived and single-purpose, limiting exposure if intercepted.
 Connection requires fresh authentication.

 Signed Broadcasts